zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Dummy Authentication Provider

-The `Dummy Authentication Provider` implements a simple authentication for development purpose, using dummy credentials (username:  `user`, password `user`).
-It allows API Gateway to run without authenticating with the z/OSMF service.
+The `Dummy Authentication Provider` implements simple authentication for development purpose using dummy credentials (username:  `user`, password `user`).
+The `Dummy Authentication Provider` allows API Gateway to run without authenticating with the z/OSMF service.

 To enable it, add the following block in your yaml configuration file for `API Gateway`:
 ```yaml